simplertasks/aics/hn/hn-article-1-example-1.md

 Your name means:
 [name-meaning]

-would you like to learn the meaning of another first name?
+Would you like to learn the meaning of another first name?
 (Y/N)

 == AI GENERATED TEXT ==